wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Stats.md

 double|Average position.

 ## <a name="getclickconversionrate"></a>getClickConversionRate
-Returns the conversion rate for clicks of the associated entity within the 0..1 range.
+Returns the conversion rate for clicks within the 0..1 range.

 ### Returns: